European shares rally as French vote sparks rush into banks, industrials

 "There was already a case for this sector before the election, but now we are looking beyond and back to fundamentals," says Vincent Juvyns, global market strategist at JP Morgan Asset Management.

-Europe's construction and materials sector index was on course for its best daily gains since last November's U.S. election, up 3.4 percent.

-The rush into risky assets weighed on precious metal miners Randgold Resources and Fresnillo which fell 2.7 percent and 0.9 percent respectively, as prices of gold, seen as a safe haven asset, fell more than 1 percent.
+The broader rush into risky assets weighed on precious metal miners Randgold Resources and Fresnillo which fell 4.1 percent and 2.6 percent respectively, as prices of gold, seen as a safe haven asset, fell more than 1 percent to their lowest in nearly two weeks.

-Italy, considered to be especially vulnerable to an anti-European outcome of the French election, had the strongest rally after France.

-Italy's FTSE MIB soared 4 percent to its highest since January 2016, driven by strong gains in banks.

 Next up on investors' radars will be the slew of results poised to kick off European earnings season this week including heavyweight banks UBS and Credit Suisse.